What is an Emotional Affair

 The Marriage’s Missing Link

-It is advised to postpone ultimatums and reevaluate divorce as the only solution when emotional affairs occur.
-Counseling for both individuals and couples is crucial because it enables each partner to express their thoughts and values, which may or may not lead to separation or divorce.
+When emotional affairs happen, it is best to put off ultimatums and rethink divorce as the only option.
+Counseling is important for both individuals and couples because it gives each person a chance to say what they think and believe.
+This may or may not lead to a breakup or divorce.

 #7.
 He Abandons His wife to Engage in an Emotional liaison